jradd/django-newproj-template/readme.md

 Using the Vagrant box requires you to interact with _manage.py_ from within the virtual environment but then allows you to use the text editor or IDE of your choice for editing on your host system via a shared folder and allows access to a compiled site through the web browser of your choice by taking advantage of port forwarding between the virtual environment and the host.

-This configuration uses a [post-merge Git hook](#post-merge) to sync/migrate the database and compile SASS, as such managing Git must be done within the virtual environment as well rather than through the Tower or GitHub apps for example on the host.
-For simplicity sake it is recommended that SASS stylesheets be compiled within the virtual environment and a [shortcut is added to the bash profile to help facilitate this](#compass) as well rather than using an app like Scout on the host.
+This configuration uses a [post-merge Git hook](#post-merge) to sync/migrate the database and compile SASS when pulling changes in from others, as such, it is strongly recommended that you execute Git commands within the virtual environment using the command line rather than using applications installed on the host machine such as Tower or GitHub App.
+Similarly, SASS stylesheets should be compiled within the virtual environment using the command line and a [shortcut is added to the bash profile to help facilitate this](#compass) rather than using an app like Scout to complie SASS or SCSS files on the host machine.

 The [Vagrantfile](https://gist.github.com/3875868) configures a virtual environment to include: